IvanMiao/LM-From-Scratch/README.md

 This project consists of:
 - a BPE tokenizer
 - a Transformer language model, including a Linear module, an Embedding module, and a Pre-Norm Transformer Block (with RoPE, Causal Multi-Head Self-Attention)
-- a training loop featuring Cross-entropy loss, SGD and AdamW optimizers, learning rate scheduling, and gradient clipping
+- a training loop featuring Cross-entropy loss, AdamW optimizer, learning rate scheduling, and gradient clipping

 For a full description of the assignment, see the assignment handout at [cs336_spring2025_assignment1_basics.pdf](./cs336_spring2025_assignment1_basics.pdf)